himanshugupta2077/subdomain_enumeration/README.md

 # subdomain_enumeration
-Shell script (wrapper) to run subdomain enumeration tools (subscrapper, subfinder, assetfinder) together to do a better subdomain enumeration by covering more ground.
+Python script (wrapper) to run subdomain enumeration tools (subscrapper, subfinder, assetfinder) together to do a better subdomain enumeration by covering more ground and find the ones alive using httprobe.